Rocky Mountain. High.

-Wilderness in Austria is sort of relative.
-It seems that at no matter what altitude you are standing or how far you have walked, there is a “hutte” somewhere very nearby where you can get anything from fresh baked bread spread thick with butter to a full meal with schnapps and a cup of coffee afterwards.
+Wilderness in Austria is relative.
+It seems that at no matter what altitude you are standing or how far you have walked, there is a “hutte” somewhere very nearby where you can get anything from fresh baked bread spread thick with butter to a full meal with schnapps and a cup of coffee afterward.
 It’s likely you can rent a room for the night, even.
-As a denizen of the western United States, I’m ambivalent about the inability one has in Austria to “get away from it all” - but I do enjoy the accessibility.
+As a denizen of the western United States, I’m ambivalent about the inability one has in Austria to “get away from it all” – but I do enjoy the accessibility.

 We hiked up high enough so that we could look down on the birds and straight in to the clouds.
 I love to be above the tree line – it’s the one place I feel truth in astrology.
 I am a Capricorn and I enjoy being up in the rocky heights with my feet on the ground and my head in the sky – a true mountain goat.
 I am not fast or even that strong, but I feel quite secure on the steep edges and love the feeling of the earth spread out below me.